What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • all possible colors and shades;

-• matte, parchment imitation;
+• matte, imitation parchment;

-• under gold and silver;
+• for gold and silver;

 • with various patterns;

-• with patterns that mimic water.
+• with patterns that imitate water.

-Tracing paper hardly causes problems in printing.
+Tracing paper causes virtually no problems in printing.

 Ways to work with tracing paper

-From Wikipedia, the free encyclopedia
+Material from Wikipedia - the free encyclopedia

 The main property of tracing paper is transparency.
 There are two ways to achieve it: